The Best Home Espresso Machine in 2024: From Ascaso to Solis

 If you’re new to the world of home espresso machines, you’d be forgiven for feeling a little intimidated by the Rocket Appartamento.
 However, this gorgeous work of art is actually really easy to use.
 Sure, there’s a learning curve involved, but that’s true for any espresso maker.
 The difference here is that this “prosumer” machine uses high-quality, commercial-grade components, so you’ll be able to get truly fantastic results.

-For $1,950.00, the Rocket Appartamento is far from cheap.
+For around $2,000, the Rocket Appartamento is far from cheap.
 Still, if you’re set on being able to make professional quality espresso and milk foam, the price is worth it.
 Plus, the Appartamento is a real thing of beauty, and its retro-industrial vibe will definitely enhance your kitchen.

 With its old-school knobs and levers, the Rocket Appartamento offers a tactile and traditional approach to espresso preparation.
 Other than a pressure gauge to monitor boiler pressure, there aren’t any screens, buttons or dials.
 Thanks to its powerful copper heat exchanger boiler, you can prepare espresso and steam milk simultaneously.
 Not to mention how the famous E61 group head ensures consistency.

-All in all, the Rocket Appartamento represents a significant jump in quality from consumer grade espresso machines.
+All in all, the Rocket Appartamento represents a significant jump in quality from consumer grade espresso machines — no wonder it’s our best rated home espresso machine.
 If you truly want to develop your barista skills, it doesn’t get much better than this!

 Rancilio Silvia: Best Single-Boiler Espresso Machine